 If you add less of the milk (or replace it completely with the yogurt), you can make this into a mixed red berries smoothie bowl.
 Just serve the smoothie in a bowl or a big mug.
-Then add some (optional) toppings like extra fruit, chia seeds or shredded coconut or a spoonful of homemade nut or seed butter.
-One my favourite would be almond butter.
+Then add some (optional) toppings like extra fruit, chia seeds, or shredded coconut or a spoonful of homemade nut or seed butter.
+One of my favorites would be almond butter.

 Mixed Berries Smoothie

 - 1/2 cup kale

 - 1 cup mixed berries

 - 1/4 cup natural yogurt

 - 1.5 cups almond milk